FuzzySecurity/StandIn/README.md

     Supported ETypes       : RC4_HMAC_DEFAULT
 ```

-## Unconstrained / constrained delegation
+## Unconstrained / constrained / resource-based constrained delegation

 #### Use Case

-> *This function enumerates all accounts that are permitted to perform [unconstrained](https://www.ired.team/offensive-security-experiments/active-directory-kerberos-abuse/domain-compromise-via-unrestricted-kerberos-delegation) or [constrained](https://www.ired.team/offensive-security-experiments/active-directory-kerberos-abuse/abusing-kerberos-constrained-delegation) delegation.
+> *This function enumerates all accounts that are permitted to perform [unconstrained](https://www.ired.team/offensive-security-experiments/active-directory-kerberos-abuse/domain-compromise-via-unrestricted-kerberos-delegation), [constrained](https://www.ired.team/offensive-security-experiments/active-directory-kerberos-abuse/abusing-kerberos-constrained-delegation), or [resource-based constrained](https://www.ired.team/offensive-security-experiments/active-directory-kerberos-abuse/resource-based-constrained-delegation-ad-computer-object-take-over-and-privilged-code-execution) delegation.
 These assets can be used to expand access or achieve objectives.*

 #### Syntax

-Return all accounts that have either unconstrained or consrtained delegation permissions.
+Return all accounts that have either unconstrained or constrained delegation permissions, or have inbound resource-based constrained delegation privileges.

 ```
 C:\> StandIn.exe --delegation